 Taronga Zoo to Balmoral Beach Walk

 Rotunda at Balmoral and Edwards Beach

-Balmoral Beach is one of the most popular family-friendly beaches in Sydney, and once you arrive there, it’s not hard to see why it’s such a popular spot.
+Balmoral Beach is one of Sydney’s most popular family-friendly beaches, and it’s easy to see why when you get there.

-The water at the beach is typically very calm, perfect for a relaxing swim.
-There are also many cafes and restaurants to choose from if you’d like to have lunch in Balmoral.
+The water here is usually calm, making it ideal for a relaxing swim.
+There are also plenty of cafes and restaurants to choose from if you’d like to enjoy lunch in Balmoral before heading back to Taronga Zoo!

+Taronga Zoo to Balmoral Beach Walk